-How does one describe an amazing experience that involves history, Italy, pizza and a ton of amazing medieval manuscripts coming from the most famous monastery in southern Italy?
-Let’s try starting from the beginning: From June the 29th until July the 3rd we had the privilege of attending the first Cassino Summer School, or better, the first International Summer School in Cassino (Italy): Trends in Manuscript Studies – Sources, Issues and Technologies, organized by Liber, Libro e Ricerca.
-It was great, and we would like to share the experience with you readers.
+How does one describe an amazing experience that involves history, Italy, pizza and a ton of amazing medieval manuscripts coming from the most famous monastery in Southern Italy?
+Let’s try starting from the beginning: From June the 29th until July the 3rd we had the privilege of attending the first Cassino Summer School, or better, the first International Summer School in Cassino (Italy): Trends in Manuscript Studies – Sources, Issues and Technologies, organized by Liber, Libro e Ricerca, and it was great; we would like to share the experience with you readers.

 Hands on experience

 Although for many Cassino is a synonym of World War Two battles, as the hotel testifies, for us manuscript lovers it is synonym of Beneventan Script and beautiful books.

 And that’s just what we got during the Cassino Summer School.
 It is difficult not to emphasize how extraordinary the manuscripts we had the chance to view, touch, and admire were.
 In front of us were the most extraordinary treasures of Montecassino.
 Not behind glass cases, not unturnable pages, not slides.
 The real, amazing deal.